JessicaJuliet/irish-gold-distillers/README.md

 * Google Fonts

-Google Fonts was used to find, sample and import fonts for the logo and website
+    * Google Fonts was used to find, sample and import fonts for the logo and website

+* TinyPNG

+    * TinyPNG was used to compress all images before uploading them to Gitpod to ensure a good website speed

+* Google Chrome Developer Tools

+    * Chrome Developer Tools was used to test the site's responsiveness on different devices and to debug the code